Laplacian Convolutional Representation for Traffic Time Series Imputation: Methodology

-Although the nuclear norm of circulant tensor is more complicated than the nuclear norm of circulant matrix as mentioned in Lemma~\ref{convolution_nuclear_norm}, 2D discrete Fourier transform is also applicable for finding the equivalent formula.
+Although the nuclear norm of circulant tensor in Definition~\ref{circulant_tensor_nuclear_norm_def} is more complicated than the nuclear norm of circulant matrix (see Lemma~\ref{convolution_nuclear_norm}), two-dimensional DFT allows one to find the solution to $\boldsymbol{X}$, if not mentioning the difficulty of obtaining a unique decomposition of circulant tensor.
 In the frequency domain, it takes